Qile0317/KmerGMA-suppplemental-material/README.md

 - `Novel_Alpaca_PseudoVgenes.fasta`: Two novel V genes discovered in the VicPac 3.2 Alpaca full coverage genome assembly.
 The fasta identifiers indicate the contig id of where the hit was found, followed by a kmer distance `Dist` to one of the RVs formed by RS subsets, indicated by `KFV = x`. `MatchPos` is a unitrange showing the location of the hit within the contig, `GenomePos` is the cumulative number of basepairs before the contig, and `Len` is the length of the aligned hit.

 ## Miscallaneous
-Currently just contains a jupyter notebook I used to generate the animations that were used in my presentation video
+- `Method_animation.ipynb`: Code I used to generate the animations that were used in my presentation video